 My students have been anxiously awaiting Hotel Ruby‘s arrival in my library since I read and told them about it six months ago.
 Think Stephen King’s The Shining meets The

-Review: Sing Down the Stars (Hatton)
+Sing Down the Stars : A Librarian’s Perspective Review

-I’m starting this review with the disclaimer that steampunk isn’t really my cup of tea.
-It is a unique genre that has its following, but for me, it’s just too
+I’m starting my review of Sing Down the Stars with the disclaimer that steampunk isn’t really my cup of tea.
+It is a unique genre that has its following, but

 Remember that old John Travolta movie about the boy who lived in the bubble?
 Or maybe the Seinfeld episode where George plays Trivial Pursuit with the Bubble Boy, and the